Frequently Asked Questions

 - Your classes do not meet a degree requirement or they are hybrid or online remedial.
 Meet with your advisor ahead of time to be certain your classes will qualify.
 The VA won't pay for courses that are NOT required for your degree plan and won't pay for hybrid or online remedial courses.

 - Your enrollment has changed since the initial certification request was submitted.
 All enrollment should be final prior to submitting your certification request.
 Changes to enrollment may cause a considerable delay in certification processing.
 Notify the Veterans Services office ASAP to update your certification request.

-The Veterans Services Office will start submitting enrollment certifications in the order they are received to the VA Regional Office in Muskogee, Oklahoma 30 days prior to the start of the term.
+The Military-Connected Benefits and Certifications Office (MCBC) will start submitting enrollment certifications in the order they are received to the VA Regional Office in Muskogee, Oklahoma 60 days prior to the start of the term.
+Students are encouraged to finalize enrollment and submit their request as early as possible.
+Once a request is received it typically takes 10-15 business days to report enrollment to the VA, with an additional 2-4 weeks for the VA to process claims.